kz777/ubuntu_online_playground_with_ui/README.md

 # ubuntu_online_playground_with_ui
 # Online FREE ubuntu server with ui

-# in the following online playground create ubuntu container:
+# open in your browser the following FREE online playground:
 # https://labs.play-with-docker.com/

 # pull the latest image